 It is implied that Iblis turned the machine Cylons against their reptilian creators in the original series in a long-term bid to exterminate the humans, his real targets.
 (The only human to know this is Baltar, pretty much the ultimate Unreliable Narrator, and Iblis won't actually do more than spell out Baltar's full suspicion, even to him.)

 In the episode "The Arsenal of Freedom", the civilization of the planet Minos is destroyed by an artificially intelligent weapon system developed by Minosian arms dealers.
-Apparently none of them realised the entire system would shut down if somebody simply told the salesman AI that they wanted to buy it.
+Apparently none of them realized the entire system would shut down if somebody simply told the salesman AI that they wanted to buy it.
 Talk about your aggressive sales pitching.

 In fact, the In Vitros were created specifically to fight the Silicates.
 When it turns out that, surprise surprise, they don't have a whole lot of motivation there, they are condemned for their "cowardice".
 Oh, humanity.